AsteriskZuo/react-native-chat-sdk-ppt/__ internal__/flow.md

 open -a "/Applications/Android Studio.app"
 ```

+1. Run app debug server `npx react-native start --port 8888`.
-1. Open `SomeProject` with android studio.
+2. Open `SomeProject` with android studio.
-   **note**: This version of the Android Support plugin for IntelliJ IDEA (or Android Studio) cannot open this project, please retry with version 2021.1.1 or newer.
+   **note**: This version of the Android Support plugin for IntelliJ IDEA (or Android Studio) cannot open this project that 0.69 version, please retry with version 2021.1.1 or newer.
-2. Select simulator for x86_64 architecture.
+3. Select simulator for x86_64 architecture.
-3. Click `Run app` button, build and run app project.
+4. Click `Run app` button, build and run app project.

 ## Implement DEMO source code